-The medium of 35 mm cinema celluloid film was first adopted for a Beckett screen adaptation when French director Marin Karmitz made Comédie, a film version of Beckett's Play in Paris in 1966 (Herren 2007: 171-97).
+The medium of 35 mm cinema celluloid film was first adopted for a Beckett screen adaptation when Karmitz made Comédie, filming a version of Beckett's Play in 1966 (Herren, 2007, 171-97).
 On film, Karmitz was able to exaggerate and control contrasts of light and dark, and the sharpness of outlines, much better than television technology could achieve at the time, and the film was shown on a large cinema screen at the 1966 Venice Film Festival where lighting conditions would have made these effects very striking to the audience.
 This production used a front-facing arrangement of three speakers, as in the theatre play, with the three figures each encased in a large urn.
 But Karmitz also used montage in ways specific to cinematic technique.
-The urns and speakers are suspended in a dimensionless space that is only comprehensible through the relative sizes of the figures in the image: large if they are near to the camera, and small if they are far away.
-Cutting between close and distant camera positions provides rapidly-alternating montages of frontal images that transform the theatre play, and the rhythms of editing produce a fugue-like system of combinations of shot sizes and compositions, matching the rapid alternations of the characters' speech.
-As Graley Herren (2010, 400) has noted, Asmus's use of strongly contrasting back and white in his versions of What Where on television seem to derive from Beckett's experience with Karmitz on film.
+The urns and speakers are suspended in a dimensionless space that is only comprehensible through the relative sizes of the figures in the image.
+Cutting between close and distant camera positions provides rapidly alternating montages of frontal images that transform the theatre play, and the rhythms of editing produce a fugue-like system of combinations of shot sizes and compositions, matching the rapid alternations of the characters' speech.
+As Graley Herren has noted, Asmus's use of strongly contrasting black and white in his versions of What Where on television seem to derive from Beckett's experience with Karmitz on film (Herren, 2010, 400).
+Ideas and motifs from work in one medium migrate to another.

-As Jonathan Kalb (1989, 100) has pointed out, contrasts between light and shadow and the compositional arrangements in Beckett's work recall Caravaggio's paintings, though the painter's evocation of the tints of human skin against darkness, and especially his placement of foreground objects to generate spatial extension into the viewer's space, are significantly different from the planar compositions of the settings in Beckett's televised plays.
-Nevertheless, Kalb (1989, 99) argues that like Caravaggio's work, the television plays are like 'windows looking inward on particular souls' and represent 'Man [sic] existing on his own in a kind of nothingness'.
+As Jonathan Kalb has pointed out, contrasts between light and shadow and the compositional arrangements in Beckett's work recall Caravaggio's paintings, though the painter's evocation of the tints of human skin against darkness, and especially his placement of foreground objects to generate spatial extension into the viewer's space, are significantly different from the planar compositions of the settings in Beckett's televised plays (Kalb, 1989, 100).
+Nevertheless, Kalb argues that, like Caravaggio's work, the television plays are like 'windows looking inward on particular souls' and represent 'Man [sic] existing on his own in a kind of nothingness' (99).
 Blackness on screen becomes a metaphor for existential 'nothingness', by analogy with the limpid, glossy black backgrounds of the paintings.
-The reduction of the visual field to self-consciously two-dimensional surfaces and geometric arrangements recalls twentieth-century abstraction and Modernist painting, with their emphasis on the picture plane and reflexivity about technique.
-But some of the effects of depth produced by light, figures and darkness are similar to Renaissance religious art, and these different traditions load the plays with potentially elusive and ambivalent meanings.
+The reduction of the visual field to self-consciously two-dimensional surfaces and geometric arrangements recalls twentieth-century abstraction and modernist painting, with their emphasis on the picture plane and reflexivity about technique.
+But some of the effects of depth produced by light, figures and darkness are similar to Renaissance religious art, and these different traditions load the television plays with potentially elusive and ambivalent meanings deriving from them.